-Dave Kirwin is licensed to perform Truth-in-Housing inspections in Minneapolis and St. Paul.
+Dave Kirwin is licensed to perform Truth-in-Housing inspections in Minneapolis.
 Truth-in-Housing inspections are meant to inform the buyer and seller of a home, prior to the sale, of any major structural defects or hazards to the health and safety of the occupants.

 Truth-in-Housing inspections often identify repairs that are required based on city ordinance.
 When we perform your Truth-in-Housing inspection, we will show you what items are “required repairs.”
 If you choose to make the repairs, we will come back at a later date to re-inspect the repairs.
 Or, if you decide to simply sell the home as-is, you are done.
 We will then file the report with the city, and the buyers will be required to make the repairs after they are in the home.